mathiasvr/bluejay/README.md

 See the project [changelog](CHANGELOG.md) for a detailed list of changes.

 ## Flashing ESCs
-The Bluejay firmware can be flashed to BLHeli_S compatible ESCs using BLHeli Configurator.
+Bluejay firmware can be flashed to BLHeli_S compatible ESCs and configured using [Bluejay Configurator](https://github.com/mathiasvr/blheli-configurator/releases) (a fork of BLHeli Configurator).

+### Release binaries

 All releases can be found in the [releases](https://github.com/mathiasvr/bluejay/releases) section.